For-a-few-DPPs-more/structure-factor/README.md

 - [R programming language](https://www.r-project.org/)
 - project dependencies, see [`tool.poetry.dependencies` in `pyproject.toml`](./pyproject.toml)

-All the necessary dependency will be automatically installed.
+Note that all the necessary **project dependencies** will be automatically installed.

 ## Installation